Skip to main content

 Scope and Contents

-The collection contains watercolor and pencil illustrations for the children's book Circus Shoes, published in 1939, and miscellaneous written material related to A Vicarage Family, published in 1963.
+The collection contains a book jacket and corrected dedication/forward for the book A Vicarage Family, published in 1963.

 Dates